Peng Cheng (serial killer): Murder of Mr. Yang

-On 22 December 1990, Cheng and Shao took their shotguns and went to the train station, where they planned to select a driver who would drive them to Mr. Li's offices, then kill the driver and steal his vehicle.
+On 22 December 1990, he and Shao took their shotguns and went to the train station, where they planned to select a driver who would drive them to Mr. Li's offices, then kill the driver and steal his vehicle.
 In the end, they found their target in a man named Yang, who drove a white minivan.
-Cheng approached him and asked whether he could drive them to a casino in Yongning County, to which he agreed.
-Yang then drove them to a kiln farm, where Cheng asked him to stop, ostensibly to go to the toilet, but Yang said it would be better to stop at a public toilet further along the road.
-At that moment, Cheng winked at Shao, indicating that he should shoot him, but owing to his nervousness, he missed the shot and instead hit one of the car doors, knocking it wide open.
+Peng approached him and asked whether he could drive them to a casino in Yongning County, to which he agreed.
+Yang then drove them to a kiln farm, where Peng asked him to stop, ostensibly to go to the toilet, but Yang said it would be better to stop at a public toilet further along the road.
+At that moment, Peng winked at Shao, indicating that he should shoot him, but owing to his nervousness, he missed the shot and instead hit one of the car doors, knocking it wide open.

 To their benefit, Yang thought that the noise came from a flat tire and stopped to check it, finding a small bullet hole in the door instead.
-At that moment, Cheng shouted that somebody was shooting at them, making the frightened man jump back right into the car and drive away at full speed.
-Eventually, at Cheng's request, Yang drove them back to the former's house, where he was invited to have some tea.
-On Cheng's suggestion, Yang entered first, giving an opportunity for Shao to take out his shotgun and shoot him in the back of the head, killing him on the spot.
-They then dragged the body to one of the room's corners, wrapped it up in a canvas, and drove to Dawei's house to pick him up, but as he was not home at the time, they drove back to Cheng's house.
+At that moment, Peng shouted that somebody was shooting at them, making the frightened man jump back right into the car and drive away at full speed.
+Eventually, at Peng's request, Yang drove them back to the former's house, where he was invited to have some tea.
+On his suggestion, Yang entered first, giving an opportunity for Shao to take out his shotgun and shoot him in the back of the head, killing him on the spot.
+They then dragged the body to one of the room's corners, wrapped it up in a canvas, and drove to Dawei's house to pick him up, but as he was not home at the time, they drove back to his house.

-Once they returned, the two men took off their victim's clothes and then dismembered his body with machetes, some parts of which Cheng fed to his dogs.
+Once they returned, the two men took off their victim's clothes and then dismembered his body with machetes, some parts of which Peng fed to his dogs.
 The remaining parts were put in a sack, which they planned to bury in an isolated area in Xishawo, but as the pair grew afraid that somebody would find the remains, they abandoned this idea.
-Instead, Cheng and Shao dug a hole in the backyard and buried the remains there, leaving only the clothes and Yang's head, which Cheng disposed of in the institute's boiler room.
+Instead, Peng and Shao dug a hole in the backyard and buried the remains there, leaving only the clothes and Yang's head, which Peng disposed of in the institute's boiler room.
 And since the minivan had been damaged, the pair decided it would be best to get rid of it, with both of them driving to a parking lot in Yinchuan, where they abandoned it and left.